methactonecc/Coal-Shooter/README.md

 # Coal Shooter
-A trivia game about Methacton Electric Car Club!
+A trivia game about Methacton Electric Car Club and renewable energy!

 ---